MapsPeople/web-ui/packages/components/src/components/list-item-location/readme.md

 ## `hideExternalID` event

 If true, the component will not show the location's Extrenal ID.
 The attribute is not required.
+If not set, it will default to false.

 ## `unit` attribute